saramasarone/enrich_omics/README.md

 # get enrichment for a list of genes/proteins
 # default library is 'KEGG_2021_Human' but other libraries can be specified using the 'library_name' argument.
 # check out available libraries with the command above
-# library_type, height, width and max_hits arguments are optional
+# library_type, height, width and max_hits arguments are optional.
+See source code for details or docs for examples.

 gene_list = ['LMNA', 'MYH7', 'TNNT2', 'ACE2']
 EnrichR.plot_enrichment(gene_list)